Coronavirus / COVID-19

 First Aid is available from staff and volunteers who will call for emergency services assistance if required.
 Additional first aid support is on site on the major event days.
-A defibrillator is also available on site.
 Any visitors receiving first aid will be asked to provide relevant information for the Accident Book.

 We have two guidebooks: The Crofton Pumping Station Guide which is a 38-page visitor guide providing a succinct history and information about the site and the engines.
 The Crofton Story by Ian Broom is the definitive history and guide to Crofton Beam Engines providing a complete and authoritative history.
 Both are perfect companions to a visit.
 They are on sale in the shop and with tickets, and can also be purchased by mail order by contacting the Site Office.

 We have a 32 space on-site tarmac car park which is available for a small charge on a pay and display basis.
 All car parking charges support the Kennet and Avon Canal Trust, a registered charity, and in using the car park visitors help to support our charity.
 There are two accessible spaces, a motorcycle area and also, with prior arrangement, the car park can accommodate one full-sized coach.
-The car park is open 09:00 – 17:00 year-round, including when the site is closed in the winter season, thus helping visitors to enjoy the canal, the numerous walks and other leisure activities of the area.
-In the winter period and outside opening hours access to the canal is via the path by Sam Farmer Lock, 300 yards away on foot.
+Our Pay and Display car park is open during the Pumping Station opening hours only.

 On Steaming and Special Event Days we also have additional overspill grass surface parking in the neighbouring field.
 This can accommodate several hundred vehicles up to the size of a transit van.
 Access to this parking area is via the short track immediately opposite the main gates, which is signposted.

 Cycles may be parked on site and a designated cycle parking area is scheduled for completion in 2020.

 Picnics and Outdoor Seating